 - Long tongue / lance shaped leaves, 9-22cm long × 3-8 cm wide, sometimes fine hairs on underside.

-- Plants typically reach 40 - 180cm in height
+- Plants typically reach 40 – 180cm in height.

 - Smooth, green, branching, upright stems.

-Where did Knotweed come from?
+Where did knotweed come from?

 Japanese knotweed is a pioneer species that is believed to have its origins in the volcanic mountains of Japan some 150 million years ago.
 Its ability to survive in hostile conditions at high altitude, helped it to gradually spread across what is recognised as its native territory of Japan, Korea, Taiwan and parts of China.

 Across Japan it is known as Itadori, and is foraged for food and used in traditional medicines.
-Japanese knotweed is known to contain resveratrol, a chemical also found in red grapes, which is thought to act like antioxidants do, protecting the body against damage that can put you at higher risk for things like cancer and heart disease.
+Japanese knotweed is known to contain resveratrol, a chemical also found in red grapes, which is thought to act like antioxidants do, protecting the body against damage that can put you at higher risk of things like cancer and heart disease.

 During the Victorian era, European pioneers travelled the world collecting exotic plant and animal specimens to bring home and sell – In effect founding the horticultural market as we now know it.
 It was one such pioneer, a Bavarian physician and keen botanist Philipp Franz Von Siebold who came across Japanese knotweed.
 Siebold collected thousands of plants during his posting in Japan in the Dutch trading post on Deshima, including many of our garden favourites such as the peony-rose, hydrangea, camellia and wisteria.

-Von Siebold returned to Holland with his collection and founded a commercial nursery in 1840.
+Siebold returned to Holland with his collection and founded a commercial nursery in 1840.
 From there, samples of his plants were distributed and sold across Europe.
 Japanese knotweed was sent to Kew Gardens in London in 1850, and with a gold medal awarded by the Agricultural and Horticultural Society in Utrecht to its name, it became a firm favourite amongst nurserymen and gardeners alike.